 I’m looking for homeowners insurance and I’m getting confused by these numbers.
 What do they mean?

-HO-2 – Designates a “basic form” homeowners insurance policy that provides coverage on a “named-peril” basis.
+HO-2 – Designates a “basic form” homeowners insurance policy that provides insurance coverage on a “named-peril” basis.
 “Named-peril” means that your home and personal property are covered against losses that are expressly listed on your policy.
 Any loss that occurs outside of that list would not be covered by the policy.

-HO-3 – Designates a “broad form” homeowners insurance policy that provides coverage for the structure of your home on an “open-peril” basis.
+HO-3 – Designates a “broad form” homeowners insurance policy that provides insurance coverage for the structure of your home on an “open-peril” basis.
 “Open-peril” means that you are covered against all losses except those that are expressly excluded on your policy.
 It’s important to note that your personal property is still covered on a “named-peril” basis with an HO-3 policy.